 “This idea of an “open door” became the dominant theme of American foreign policy in the twentieth century.
 It was a more sophisticated approach to imperialism than the traditional empire-building of Europe.” – Howard Zinn, page 301

 James Laxer, in “The Perils Of Empire,” notes that “Today, the American Empire is made up almost entirely of countries that are not currently occupied by U.S. troops and over which the Stars and Stripes does not fly,” which I think understates matters.
 The U.S. has upwards of 1000 bases (ignoring self-serving definitions of “base” by official spokespersons) scattered all over the globe, a source of trouble, ongoing and future, for peoples everywhere.
 Nevertheless, he’s basically correct.
 Laxer also makes the point that military “conquest is not essential to empire.”
 He adds that “Peoples and states can fall under the sway of an empire without a shot being fired, without a single imperial soldier entering their territory.
 Furthermore, it is not necessary for the flag of the imperial power to be raised over a country for it to fall under the sway of empire.”
 Perhaps.
 But if no shots were ever fired, the military/intelligence/security complex would be out of work.
+(Discussion of the racket that is NATO will give you some idea of how the business of war necessitates that there is always war.)
 And anyone who doesn’t know that governments are, de facto, corporations and rich people, including the powerful defence contractor sector, isn’t paying attention.
-Certainly John Perkins (an economic hit man who turned whistleblower), who coined the term ‘Corporatocracy’, would agree with James that the American Empire is different, in some respects, from previous empires.
+Certainly John Perkins (an economic hit man who turned whistleblower), who made the term ‘Corporatocracy’ well known, would agree with James that the American Empire is different, in some respects, from previous empires.
 But as rightwing columnist Thomas Friedman boasts, “The hidden hand of the market will never work without a hidden fist – McDonald’s cannot flourish without McDonnell Douglas, the builder of the F-15.
 And the hidden fist that keeps the world safe for Silicon Valley’s technologies is called the United States Army, Air Force, Navy and Marine Corps.”
 Yeehaw!

 “It is not surprising that the first real Cold War showdown over oil occurred in the Middle East.
 Demanding that his people share in petroleum profits from their lands, the democratically elected and highly popular Iranian prime minister Mohammed Mossadegh (TIME magazine’s man of the year in 1951) nationalized a British petroleum company’s assets.
 An outraged England sought the help of her World War II ally, the United States.
 Both countries feared that military intervention would provoke the Soviets into pulling the nuclear trigger.
 Instead of the marines, Washington dispatched CIA agent Kermit Roosevelt Jr. (Theodore’s grandson).
 With a few million dollars, Roosevelt organized violent demonstrations that eventually overthrew Mossadegh; the CIA replaced this democratically elected leader with Mohammad Reza Pahlavi (the “Shah”), a despotic friend of Big Oil.